Ringdingcoder/SecondReality/README.md

 repository.
 Also, the pre-processing and code generation tools themselves should be built from source.

+This builds a combined, packed and obfuscated executable similar to the original.
+A full run of the demo works fine.
+However, it seems that the released source code is in an earlier state than the final release.
+Non-essential features like specifying on the command line where to start running or even prematurely exiting in response to a key press do not work as reliably as in the real release.

 Used build tools:

 * Borland C++ 3.1